metal-toolbox/iam-runtime-rs/docs/publish.md

 1. Check the crate has been updated on crates.io

-1. Push your changes.

 ### TODO

-- [ ] Automate regenerating whenever a new iam-runtime version is released, should open a new PR with that commit above.
+- [ ] Automate the PR workflow whenever a new iam-runtime version is released
 - [ ] Remove the manual step of publishing

 [proto]: https://github.com/metal-toolbox/iam-runtime/tree/main/proto